appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

   <dd>In the above example, the query only returns the <code>name</code>, <code>rating</code>, and <code>address</code> fields in the matching documents.</dd><br />

   <dt><b>Limit</b></dt>
   <dd>Specifies the maximum number of documents to return.
 The default value is 10.
-If this field isn't specified, the query returns 10 documents.
+If this field is not specified, the query returns 10 documents.
   </dd><br />
   <dd><i>Example:</i></dd>
   <dd><pre>{`{{tableItems.pageSize}}